Hortensie/AI_Trader/README.md

 - Codecov reports via codecov.io
 - Google Engine (Firebase db)
 - OOP practices like (OCP/DRY/SRP/LSP)
-- more incoming like Vulkan API to draw charts or GPU for machine learning
+- more incoming like Vulkan API to draw charts or GPU processing for machine learning